 The standard warp used is 100% linen (from flax).
 However, cotton warps can be used if the minimum order is over 1000 metres.

-For weft linen is the main yarn used, however cotton, wool, alpaca, and various other fibres can be used on request.
+For weft, linen is the main yarn used, however cotton, wool, alpaca, and various other fibres can, and have been, be used on request.

 The Company specialises in undertaking commission orders and providing bespoke services which involves weaving linen, tailored specifically to meet individual customer requirements.
 Almost all our products can be branded or personalised in some way.
 This may involve in-woven cresting, an embroidered logo, company name woven into a tea towel, a coat of arms on a guest towel, your own design or a special size.
 Our skilled design team use extremely advanced technology, which is perfectly set up to handle short runs e.g. one crested tablecloth or a set of specifically designed napkins.

 Although this is not ourb core business, at Thomas Ferguson we have our own small stitching and embroidery departments, and can offer a wide range of hems and stitching options.
 Everything from plain, hemstitched and corded hems; to wider tablecloths made by joining narrower widths by flat felled seams.